ProlificsPanther/BootstrapDatatables/README.md

-# Datatables
+# Panther w Bootstrap Datatables
-This repository contains source   to show you how to integrate a Panther grid screen with Bootstrap datatables.
+This repository contains  a sample of how to integrate a Panther Grid screen with Bootstrap Datatables.
+IT also demostrates a JQuery Click even on a row.

 # Prerequisite:
   * Panther Web 5.5*